haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 **8. Growth of Data-Related Job Roles in Indonesia (2023)**

 **❓ Question to Answer:**</br>
-How has the demand for data-related job roles in Indonesia changed throughout 2023?
+<p> How has the demand for data-related job roles in Indonesia changed throughout 2023?</p>

 **📊 What to Analyze:**</br>
 <p> 1.
 Quarterly growth trends of key data-related roles. </br>